Wherein Valentina plays her cards right.

 "Hmm mm," Rose replied with full mouth. "'Ummah."

 "Summer?
-You're going over Summer break?"
+You're going over summer break?"

-Rose nodded that was what she meant.
+Rose nodded that that was what she meant.
 "Break's too short now.
 I'll miss the actual holidays for being on the road, and once I'm home...
 I'm not so sure I'll want to leave again straight away."
 If she wanted to leave again at all.
 She sighed.
-"Better to postpone until Summer, when I can just be at home."
+"Better to postpone until summer, when I can just be at home."

 Valentina nodded, though she didn't fully understand.
 She wondered if she should wait for Bosra to join them before she sprung her plans on the girls, or if she should start simple and convince Rose first.